mohit2152sharma/montepy.in/content/posts/how-to-setup-jsts-project.md

 ## Running a TypeScript project

+### Using `ts-node`

+> [!NOTE] You can avoid using `ts-node` and use `tsx` which supports TypeScript out of the box.
+No need to add additional support for esm modules

 1. In addition to the steps mentioned above for Javascript, the project directory must also have a `tsconfig.json` file.
 This file is used by `typescript` compiler to compile the files.
-Note you would still need to install `typescript` (or `ts-node`)
-2. The `tsconfig.json` file has a `compilerOptions` section, this defines the options for the compiler.
+Note you would still need to install `typescript` (or `ts-node`) 2.
+The `tsconfig.json` file has a `compilerOptions` section, this defines the options for the compiler.
 In this section, you can define the `target` option, which tells which version of ECMAScript to compile to (use `ESNext` for latest ECMAScript standard).
 There are more options available for `tsconfig.json`, [reference](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html)

 ```json5
 {